 Marlow Arts and Crafts Society

 Marlow Art and Crafts Society (MACS) is a friendly group of people who range for complete beginners to accomplished artists.
 Our current membership stands at c 150.
-We hold a range of activities through the year: demonstrations, classes, workshops, trips and exhibitions.
+We hold a range of regular activities through the year: demonstrations, classes, workshops, gallery trips and an annual exhibition.

 If you would like more information about MACS or to join please contact Jacqueline Ford: firstname.lastname@example.org